7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Sudurad, Sipan

-We’ve shared a few Croatia one-week itinerary options that will help you to plan your We’ve You may want to follow these exactly, or you could always mix and match between destinations.
+We’ve shared a few Croatian one-week itinerary options to help you plan your Trip.
+You may want to follow these exactly, or you could always mix and match between destinations.
 Either way, we hope these inspire you to start planning your adventures to this fascinating corner of Europe.

 Day 1: Explore the Old Town of Dubrovnik

-Day 2: Kayak and see charming villages of the Elafiti Islands
+Day 2: Kayak and see the charming villages of the Elafiti Islands

 Day 4: Go wine tasting at Lumbarda